Signal Integration with Advanced Webhooks Guide

 Configuring a Flow

-- Best practice: set up as Test, test it, then set to Live.
+- Best practice: Create new flows as Test and test before setting to Live.

 Flow Data Source